 - Checklist #12 - Financial Holds

 It is your responsibility to check whether you have a hold on your account for any reason.
 If you have a hold, you will NOT receive your diploma.
 You may check with the Registrar (848-445-7000) prior to May 1st to find out if there is a hold against your name.
 No amount is too small for your diploma to be withheld: unpaid parking tickets, a library book, immunization, unpaid tuition or fees.
-CLEAR ALL HOLDS NOW!!
+Please make sure all of your financial holds are cleared ASAP.

 - Checklist #13 - Degree Verification and Transcripts

 Once the degree is posted to the transcript, the official transcript noting the completed degree can be used to show proof of degree completion for employment, graduate school, new car purchase, etc. The Registrar will handle diploma distribution (in the way indicated on the Diploma Application).
 Note, all holds must be cleared before a transcript or diploma or transcript can be issued.

 Rutgers University, Office of the Registrar, Telephone: (848) 445-7000 - Internet contact.